GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 # User manual

-Some preparations need to be done before first plug of artifacting GPU, because otherwise OS may hang during boot.
-Start the "Old NVIDIA artifacts" tool while problematic GPU is not plugged yet, and press "Enable boot without driver" button, it can be under "Prepare without GPU" submenu.
-This enables [the special boot mode](#bootmode), that allows selecting each time between normal and safe-mode driverless boot.

 ![e1](photo/e1.png)

-After enabling driverless boot mode, the instruction for plugging problematic GPU would be shown
+Prepare your system for malfunctioning GPU otherwise your system may hang during OS boot:
+* start the utility while faulty GPU is not plugged yet
+* click "Enable boot without driver" ([special boot mode](#bootmode) where you can select between ususal boot and safe mode without video driver)
+* follow instructions on your screen

 ![e2](photo/e2.png)

-See [Troubleshooting section](#troubleshooting) if you can't boot OS even without driver while problematic card is plugged in.

 ## Stage1 - initial VBIOS flash